-The Silver Line is opening on Saturday!
 The Metro system opened in 1976 with five stations on the Red Line.
-Now, it will have 91 stations on six lines.
+With the Silver Line, it has 91 stations on six lines.
 Here is an animated slideshow of Metro’s evolution over 38 years.

 Most of this data comes from the nycsubway.org timeline of the Washington Metro and WMATA’s history page.
 The dates of station name changes come from Wikipedia’s pages on individual stations and other online sources.
 To keep the number of maps manageable, and because many stations’ exact renaming dates are not available, station renamings are grouped with the next major service change, even when that takes place years later.
 For example, WMATA renamed Ballston to Ballston-MU in 1995, but the next map, showing the Green Line Commuter Shortcut, depicts the system in 1997.